Presidents in the 1800s

 Benaiah Longley Whitman was president of Columbian University from 1895 to 1900.
-Whitman was born in Torbrook, Nova Scotia, November 21, 1862 and he died in Seattle, Washington, November 27, 1911.
+Whitman was born in Torbrook, Nova Scotia, on November 21, 1862, and he died in Seattle, Washington, on November 27, 1911.
 Whitman prepared for college in Worcester Academy, Massachusetts.
-He graduated from Brown University in the class of 1887, with a B.A. degrees, and received an M.A. degree in 1890.
-He received the honorary degree of D.D. from Bowdoin College in 1894; the degree of LL.D. from Howard University in 1899, and from Furman University in 1906.
-He married Mary J. Scott of Newton, Massachusetts, December 6, 1888.
-He was pastor of the Free Street Baptist Church, Portland, Maine, 1890-92; President of Colby University, 1892-95; President of Columbian, now George Washington University, 1895-1900; pastor of the Fifth Baptist Church, Philadelphia, Pennsylvania, 1900-07; First Baptist Church, Seattle, Washington, from 1908 until his death in 1911.
-He was lecturer in Bucknell University, 1900-07; trustee of Newton Theological Institution, 1894-02; of Crozer Theological Seminary, 1901-08; President of the American Baptist Historical Society, 1900-07.
-He was author of Elements of Ethics (1893); Elements of Sociology (1894); Elements of Political Science (1899); Outlines of Political History (1900).
+He graduated with a B.A. degree from Brown University in the class of 1887, and received an M.A. degree in 1890.
+He received the honorary degree of D.D. from Bowdoin College in 1894 and the degree of LL.D. from Howard University in 1899 and from Furman University in 1906.
+He married Mary J. Scott of Newton, Massachusetts, on December 6, 1888.
+He was pastor of the Free Street Baptist Church in Portland, Maine, 1890-92; President of Colby University, 1892-95; President of Columbian (now George Washington) University, 1895-1900; and pastor of the Fifth Baptist Church in Philadelphia, Pennsylvania, 1900-07, and the First Baptist Church in Seattle, Washington, from 1908 until his death in 1911.
+He was a lecturer in Bucknell University, 1900-07; a trustee of Newton Theological Institution, 1894-02, and of Crozer Theological Seminary, 1901-08; and President of the American Baptist Historical Society, 1900-07.
+He authored Elements of Ethics (1893), Elements of Sociology (1894), Elements of Political Science (1899), and Outlines of Political History (1900).
 He was a member of the Delta Upsilon Fraternity and of Phi Beta Kappa.

 President Whitman had a commanding personality.
-He was of large figure and his face was impressive with “philosophic calm”.
+He was of large figure and his face was impressive with “philosophic calm."
 It was natural to him to do things in a large way.
 He was eminent in scholarship, and his judgments were always characterized by magnanimity.
-Strong intellectuality marked his sermons and addresses, somewhat cold during his presidency but in later years genial with the heart quality of one who with deepening sympathies loved his fellow men.
+Strong intellectuality marked his sermons and addresses.
+Although he projected a somewhat cold demeanor during his presidency, in later years he demonstrated a greater geniality and deepening sympathies toward his fellow men.

-The University grew in a wholesome way during his administration, although financial difficulties continued, a condition that was soon to become critical.
-In 1898, an Act creating control of the University by the Baptist denomination was passed by Congress.
-The student body increased from 1,000 to 1,300, there were many additions to the faculties and many new courses of study.
-Also during Whitman’s tenure the University Extension Program was established, library science was added to the curriculum, a new law school building was erected, and training of nurses begun at the University's new hospital (whose new female superintendent was also the first woman to appear on the official faculty list).
-A special event during this period was the establishment of the School of Comparative Jurisprudence and Diplomacy.
+The University grew during his administration, although financial difficulties continued--a condition that was soon to become critical.
+In 1898, an Act delegating control of the University to the Baptist denomination was passed by Congress.
+The student body increased from 1000 to 1300, and there were many additions to the faculties and many new courses of study.
+Also during Whitman’s tenure the University Extension Program was established, library science was added to the curriculum, a new law school building was erected, and the training of nurses began at the University's new hospital (whose new female superintendent was also the first woman to appear on the official faculty list).
+A special event was held during this period to celebrate the establishment of the School of Comparative Jurisprudence and Diplomacy.
 President McKinley and his cabinet attended the opening of the new school.

 Charles Willis Needham

 Charles Willis Needham was the seventh President of The George Washington University from 1902 to 1910.
 He was born September 30, 1848 in Castile, New York.
 He died June 1, 1935 in LaSalle, Illinois.
 He attended Castile Academy and Albany Law School, where he earned an LL.B. degree.
 He received LL.D. degrees from Rochester University and Georgetown University, Kentucky.
 From 1874-90 Needham practiced law in Chicago and then in Washington, D.C.
-He became professor of law at Columbian, now George Washington University in 1897 and was selected as President in 1902.
+He became professor of law at Columbian (now George Washington) University in 1897 and was selected as President in 1902.
 A Baptist layman and Dean of the Law School when elected as the eighth President of the University, Needham was hampered by financial difficulties.
 His tenure was nevertheless marked by many outstanding events.
-A training school for Nurses in connection with the Columbian University Hospital was opened, and in 1904 an Act secularizing the University and authorizing a change in the name to "The George Washington University" was passed by Congress.
+A training school for nurses opened in connection with the Columbian University Hospital, and in 1904 an Act secularizing the University and authorizing a change in the name to "The George Washington University" was passed by Congress.
 The first convocation of the newly named University was held in 1905, where the new seal and flag were displayed for the first time.

 The institution's new charter also permitted it to organize colleges.
-Thus the National College of Pharmacy, the College of Veterinary Medicine, and Washington College of Engineering (the name changed to the College of Engineering and Mechanical Arts) became part of the university.
-Although endowed with a new name, expansion of schools and courses, combined with the costs of construction and maintenance created a heavy economic burden on the University.
+Thus the National College of Pharmacy, the College of Veterinary Medicine, and Washington College of Engineering (later renamed the College of Engineering and Mechanical Arts) became part of the university.
+Although endowed with a new name, the expansion of schools and courses combined with the costs of construction and maintenance created a heavy economic burden on the University.
 In 1910, the House of Representatives, acting under a provision of the original charter, requested the Attorney General of the United States to examine alleged fiscal irregularities at the University.
 Dr. Needham resigned in April of that year.
 After leaving the university Needham taught law at American University and was solicitor general for the Interstate Commerce Commission, retiring from that position in 1933.

 Charles Herbert Stockton

 Charles Herbert Stockton served as the ninth president from 1910 to 1918.
-The son of a Protestant Episcopal clergyman, he was born in Philadelphia, Pennsylvania, October 13, 1845 and he died in 1924.
-Stockton received a private school education, and at the age of 16 he entered the Naval Academy, from which he was graduated in 1865.
-He went into active service at once as a midshipman, and was rapidly promoted in rank.
-During the summer of 1864 he was on duty on the Macedonian, which made the memorable pursuit of the Confederate steamers, the Florida and the Tallahassee.
+The son of a Protestant Episcopal clergyman, he was born in Philadelphia, Pennsylvania on October 13, 1845, and died in 1924.
+Stockton received a private school education, and at the age of 16 he entered the Naval Academy, from which he graduated in 1865.
+He went into active service at once as a midshipman and was rapidly promoted in rank.
+In the summer of 1864 he served on the USS Macedonian during its memorable pursuit of the Confederate steamers Florida and Tallahassee.
 While Lieutenant Commander, in 1889, he cruised the Arctic Ocean from the mouth of the Mackenzie to Wrangal Land, in command of the Thetis.
-He was commissioned a Captain in 1899, Rear Admiral in 1906, and was retired October 13, 1907.
+He was commissioned a Captain in 1899 and Rear Admiral in 1906, retiring on October 13, 1907.
 Subsequently, from 1908-1909, he was First United States Delegate to the London Naval Conference.

-He was a lecturer in international law at the United States Naval War College from 1897-1900, and was President of the same institution from 1898-1900.
-Among others, the following are some of the works which he either wrote or edited: History of the United States Asylum, The Laws and Usages of War: A Naval War Code, and A Manual of International Law.
+He was a lecturer in international law at the United States Naval War College from 1897-1900 and served as President of the same institution from 1898-1900.
+The following are among the works which he either wrote or edited: History of the United States Asylum, The Laws and Usages of War: A Naval War Code, and A Manual of International Law.
 It was in recognition of his services in the field of international law that the University conferred upon him the honorary LL.D. at the 1909 Commencement.

 Charles Herbert Stockton was made Acting President in May 1910.
-In June of that year the Attorney General made a preliminary report upon the financial affairs of the University and found that the expenses of the University had exceeded its income and endangered the endowment.
+In June of that year the Attorney General prepared a preliminary report upon the financial affairs of the University and found that the expenses of the University had exceeded its income and endangered the endowment.
 A heavy mortgage was placed on the properties housing the Medical School and Hospital.
-President Stockton, during the early years of his administration served without compensation.
-He maintained a close scrutiny on all expenditures and laid the basis for a solid recovery for the University.
+President Stockton served without compensation during the early years of his administration.
+He maintained a close scrutiny on all expenditures and laid the foundation for a solid recovery for the University.

 William Miller Collier

 William Miller Collier was president of George Washington University from 1918 to 1921.
-Collier was born November 11, 1867 in Lodi, New York, the son of Rev. Isaac H. and Frances Miller.
-He married Frances Beardsley Ross of Auburn, September 13, 1893.
-Collier died April 15, 1956.
-An alumnus of Hamilton College (A.B., 1889; A.M., 1892), Clinton, N.Y., and Columbia University Law School, Dr. Collier was a lawyer by profession and a recognized authority on Civil Service.
+Collier was born November 11, 1867, in Lodi, New York, the son of Rev. Isaac H. and Frances Miller.
+He married Frances Beardsley Ross of Auburn on September 13, 1893.
+Collier died on April 15, 1956.
+An alumnus of Hamilton College (A.B., 1889; A.M., 1892), Clinton, New York, and Columbia University Law School, Dr. Collier was a lawyer by profession and a recognized authority on Civil Service.
 He rose from law clerk to become referee in bankruptcy and president of the New York State Civil Service Commission (1899-1903).
 Dr. Collier wrote a number of books on law.
-He was a distinguished lecturer on international law and diplomacy for many years, both at New York University Law School and at the George Washington University.
+He was a distinguished lecturer on international law and diplomacy for many years, both at New York University Law School and the George Washington University.

 Dr. Collier served and was a friend of seven United States Presidents.
 He was the First Solicitor of the former Department of Commerce and Labor and then special assistant to the Attorney General in charge of antitrust cases under President Theodore Roosevelt, who later appointed him to be Minister in Spain (1905-09).
 In 1914, President Woodrow Wilson sent him to Norway to head the United States delegation at an international conference to frame a government for the island of Spitzenberg.